EnzaDinza/FizzBuzz/README.md

 # CSC207 Week 1 Lab Activity #1: Fizz Buzz

+(Small edit just so i can do the task Task3 pull)

 Let's start off our exploration of Java with a classic programming challenge, Fizz Buzz!

 But first, let's get you your own copy of this codebase to work with.